Nayni/fluse/website/docs/introduction.md

 - `fluse-plugins`: A set of extensions to Fluse allowing you to connect Fluse to your favorite library, take a look at our official plugins!
 - `fluse-cli`: A CLI to interact with Fluse from the command line.

-## What is a fixture?
+## What is a data fixture?

-A fixture (or data fixture) is a function that knows how to create a certain type of object within your system.
+A data fixture (or fixture) is a function that knows how to create a certain type of object within your system.

 This might sound a little vague so let's give you an example!

-If you are building an application that interacts with users you might have a `User` object to represent such a user.
-Creating a user can be simple at first:
+If you are building an application that interacts with users you will have some type of `User` object to represent such a user.
+Creating an instance of such a user can be simple at first:

 ```typescript
 const user = new User({ username: "Bob" });
 ```

-But the system grows and the `User` class starts to hold more state than just the username.
+But your system grows and the `User` object starts to hold more state than just the username.
 The `activated` state gets introduced and the application will behave differently based on this state.
-Getting to this new `activated` state takes just a couple of steps...
+Getting to this new `activated` state takes _only_ a couple of steps...

 ```typescript
 const user = new User({ username: "Alice" });